Brother Alfred

 Brother Alfred is a 1932 British comedy film directed by Henry Edwards and starring Gene Gerrard, Molly Lamont and Elsie Randolph.
+It is based on the 1913 play of the same title by P.G.
+Wodehouse and Herbert Westbrook.
+It was shot at the Elstree Studios of British International Pictures.
+The film's sets were designed by the art director David Rawnsley.

+Synopsis

 After she finds him embracing one of the maids, a man's fiancée ends her engagement to him.
 In an effort to win her back he disguises himself as a fictional twin brother.